 Prosthodontic rehabilitation of the patient started after extraction wounds had healed.
 Preliminary impressions were made for both arches using irreversible hydrocolloid impression material and study casts were obtained.
 Custom trays were made and used for definitive impressions.
-Occlusal rims were fabricated on the final casts and used to record maxillo-mandibular relationships.
+Occlusal rims were fabricated on the final casts and used to record maxillomandibular relationships.
 Adequate function, patient's facial characteristics and aesthetic and muscular tolerance were evaluated to determine the optimal vertical occlusal dimension.
 The waxed-up dentures were placed and evaluated in the mouth of the patient.
-After this phase, the dentures were finished, polished and after occlusal adjustment they were delivered to the patient (Figures 3 and 4).
+After this phase, the dentures were finished, polished and after occlusal adjustment they were delivered to the patient (Figure 3, 4).
 Also, she was trained how to maintain proper oral and denture hygiene.
-An appointment was scheduled after a week for final adjustments and, after that, she was examined after three, six, and 12 months.
+An appointment was scheduled after a week for final adjustments and after that she was examined after 3, 6 and 12 months.
 She was satisfied with the functional improvement and with the aesthetic outcome of the treatment (Figure 5).
-The removable partial dentures did not need realignment after a year.
+The removable partial dentures did not need realignment after 1 year.